Three minute read. Written by Myra Aggarwal – a grade 9 student.

 Scientists with NASA’s Asteroid Watch Program said “On April 29, asteroid 1998 OR2 will safely pass by 3.9 million miles/6.2 million kilometres.”
 So it will not collide with us!

 The asteroid is estimated to be between 1.1 miles and 2.5 miles (1.8 to 4.1 kilometres) wide by NASA.
-According to Asteroid Watch, 1998 OR2 will pass by earth at a safe distance as the distance is more than 16 times the distance between earth and the moon .
+According to Asteroid Watch, 1998 OR2 will pass by earth at a safe distance as the distance is more than 16 times the distance between the earth and the moon.

 What does Nasa have to say about the rumours?

 It has been clarified by NASA that the asteroid is not headed towards Earth and neither it would collide with the planet.
 It would rather pass by Earth.
 This asteroid was discovered by NASA in 1998 and since then its movement has been under observation.
-On the website named Centre for Near-Earth Object Studies (CNEOS) every data about the asteroid is openly available to all public.
-Neither is the asteroid 52768 (1998 OR2) found in NASA’s Sentry Impact Risk page which alerts us about the Having or showing the capacity to develop into something in ...
-More future events that could impact Earth.
+On the website named Centre for Near-Earth Object Studies (CNEOS) all data about the asteroid is openly available to the public.
+Neither is the asteroid 52768 (1998 OR2) found on NASA’s Sentry Impact Risk page which alerts us about the potential future events that could impact Earth.

 EarthSky.org states that asteroid 1998 OR2 will reach a visual magnitude of 10 or 11 (magnitude is a measure of an object’s brightness).
 Therefore it will be visible in at least 6-inch or 8-inch telescopes, weather permitting.
 You can see asteroid 1998 OR2 in a live webcast from the Virtual Telescope Project if you by chance miss the flyby.
 The free livestream will feature telescope views of the asteroid on April 28, starting at 2 p.m.
 EDT (1800 GMT)